levonorgestrel intrauterine delivery system

 Many women have frequent spotting or light bleeding in addition to their periods for the first 3-6 months after they have had Mirena inserted.
 Overall, you are likely to have a gradual reduction in the number of bleeding days and in the amount of blood loss.
 Some women eventually find that their periods stop altogether.

-If you are using Mirena with oestrogen replacement therapy, a non-bleeding pattern is likely to develop during the first year of use.
+If you are using Mirena with estrogen replacement therapy, a non-bleeding pattern is likely to develop during the first year of use.

 Tell your doctor if bleeding remains heavy or irregular.